Robbob77/urban-theme/_posts/2019-06-25-pigs-and-liz.markdown

 ![Wild Pig]({{ site.baseurl }}/assets/threeLittlePigs/pigSum19.jpg)

-As I continued to explore the pond, I heard some Oinks and rustling in the bushes behind me.
+As I continued to explore the pond, I heard some "Oinks" and rustling in the bushes behind me.
 Managed to see three piglets who were headed my direction.
 They saw me and turned around.
 Two were black and one was white and brown.

 ![Wild Piglets]({{ site.baseurl }}/assets/threeLittlePigs/pigSum191.jpg)